MetOffice/Vernier/documentation/Sphinx/user_guide/build-guide/build-guide.rst

         dynamically (``ON``).
     * - ``-DSTRING_LENGTH``
       - *INTEGER*
-      - Maximum length of a calliper label.
+      - Maximum length of a caliper label.
 This defaults to 100 characters.
 If the maximum length is exceeded, Vernier will cause the application to exit with an error.
     * - ``-DENABLE_MPI``